 Signs of Degradation

-Discard a reconstituted peptide if you observe any of the following:
+Discard a reconstituted peptide if any of the following are present:

 Cloudiness.
 A properly reconstituted peptide should be clear.
 Cloudiness indicates protein aggregation or microbial contamination.
 Either way, the vial is compromised.